Application Forms (posted at bottom of page)

 2013 Student Research Grant Recipients

-The Gulf Coast Association of Geological Societies is sponsoring a program of financial aid for worthy college and university geoscience students pursuing research in the Gulf Coast region.
+The Gulf Coast Association of Geological Societies is sponsoring a program of financial aid for worthy college and university geosciences students pursuing research in the Gulf Coast region.
 Research projects concerning any of the following fields of study related to the Gulf Coast region are eligible to be considered for grants: geology, geophysics, energy and mineral resources, geohydrology, environmental geology, and paleontology.
-Also eligible are general geoscience topics with direct, well-explained application to the Gulf Coast region.
+Also eligible are general geosciences topics with direct, well-explained application to the Gulf Coast region.
 Research projects that qualify for consideration include graduate level thesis or dissertation projects for the Master’s or Doctoral degrees or special studies of undergraduates under the direct supervision of a faculty member.

 Procedure for Applicants

 A proposal outlining the research project, confined to two pages typewritten in English and accompanied by an estimate of the expenses for which financial aid is requested, must be submitted by the applicant.
 Requests for support should not exceed $2,000.00 although the itemized budget for the research project may indicate a greater expenditure.
 Each proposal should clearly describe how the research project relates to an aspect of the geology of the Gulf Coast region.
 Also required is a letter of endorsement from the project supervisor.
 This letter should provide documentation of the qualifications of the student requesting project support, as well as a realistic timetable including the estimated date of completion of the project.
 All application documents are to be submitted to Rene De Hon, Chairman of the GCAGS Student Grant Committee.
 Materials must be received no later than February 28, 2014.